top of page

 You may choose to add additional safety and security to your roof top box by attaching a small stainless steel cable between the rooftop box and the Expedition Rack.

-Now attach the rooftop box and tighten the clamps to the lifted cross rails.
+Now you may attach the rooftop box and tighten the clamps to the lifted cross rails.
 The box should be firmly and securely connected to the Land Rover Expedition Rack with your new UNRULY HIGH RISERS!

 LandRover+RackRiser+Bars+Box_v18-r18.png